-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.39 5/27/2020 Cecilia Giacoma plan to build a safety center before Discovery Bay that includes We are considering relocation of several tunnel shafts located along State Route 4 to reduce construction traffic along this road.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.39 5/27/2020 Cecilia Giacoma Given the issues with east Highway 4, I think that you should plan to build a safety center before Discovery Bay that includes more than tow trucks; ambulance and emergency personnel will be needed.
+Poor served area so you will need safety to go along with this project.
+We are considering relocation of several tunnel shafts located along State Route 4 to reduce construction traffic along this road.
 If relocation is not advisable, the DCA can consider alternatives.
-Don Hubbard 6/24/2020 Responded 8.40 5/27/2020 Jim Cox We can plan a visit to the ISI facility in Freeport that manufacturers cylindrical tee fish screens.
+Don Hubbard 6/24/2020 Responded 8.40 5/27/2020 Jim Cox How about the tours of the fishing manufacturing?
+We can plan a visit to the ISI facility in Freeport that manufacturers cylindrical tee fish screens.
 This will be discussed in more detail at the June SEC meeting.
 Nazli Parvizi 6/24/2020 Responded 8.41 5/27/2020 Jim Wallace Map 13 is wrong, it says Sacramento River but it should say Slough.
 Map reference has subsequently been corrected.
 Don Hubbard 6/24/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.42 5/27/2020 Melissa Tayaba feel like I can't bring to this setting here but all the maps that you're showing us, there are sites there.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.42 5/27/2020 Melissa Tayaba you're showing us, there are sites there.
 They're not being accounted for.
 We keep asking for alternatives but still we have those big questions.
 How will you protect sites and cultural resources before COVID, we were looking into the screens.
 Do you have any kind of statistics from the north and about screens and how they affected the fish and do you have the science of the vibrations on the fish?
-Carrie Buckman Responded 8.43 5/27/2020 Sean Wirth measures during development of the EIR.
+Carrie Buckman Responded 8.43 5/27/2020 Sean Wirth I've continued to do outreach and have talked to Kathryn.
+The major concern is the largest impact environmentally of areas that were set aside for the environment.
+It's concerning to see that level of impact on areas that we should completely avoid.
+We're going to need to return to get new aspects on what we can do for these species that we need to protect.
 Carrie Buckman 6/24/2020 Responded